mjrgh/lwcloneu2/readme.md

 after a prior one, the new command partially overwrites the old command in the LedWiz's internal memory, causing random port state changes due to the corrupted memory.
-To work around the bug, this version of the DLL automatically detects when it's talking to a genuine LedWiz, and automatically throttles USB traffic to that device to one command per 10ms.
+To work around the bug, this version of the DLL detects when it's talking to a genuine LedWiz, and automatically throttles USB traffic to that device to one command per 10ms.
 The throttling *isn't* applied to clones, since all of the clones work perfectly fine no matter how fast you